- Mississippi State University • IDEELab

 Custom hardware development for specialized clients

-In 2022, Standard Mechanics launched—and quickly earned a reputation for excellence.
+In 2022, Standard Mechanics launched and quickly earned a reputation for excellence in the industry.

 Recognition and Results

 Within a year, Metals & Mining Review named Standard Mechanics one of the Top 10 Metal Testing Service Companies in the U.S. (2023).
-That recognition came not only from the startup’s advanced capabilities but also its agile structure, competitive pricing, and results-driven ethos.
+This recognition stemmed not only from the startup’s advanced capabilities but also from its agile structure, competitive pricing, and results-driven ethos.

 Aerospace suppliers